MicrosoftDocs/architecture-center/docs/example-scenario/finance/swift-on-azure-srx-content.md

 ### SWIFT's messaging and connectivity components

 SWIFT offers various connectivity components for secure payments and message transfers.
 Depending on the functional requirements, volume of transactions, and security requirements—customers can choose a specific connectivity module as per SWIFT's guidelines.
-The next section describes the key components available for large banks processing payment message transfers.
+The next section describes the key components available to banks processing payment message transfers.

 #### Alliance Access